postmanlabs/postman-docs/src/pages/docs/sending-requests/managing-environments.md

 You can access your environment variables from the Postman UI and from your request elements, including the URL, parameters, body data, and test scripts.

-To see all of your environments, click __Manage Environments__ (gear button) at the top right of Postman.
+To see all of your environments, click __Manage Environments__ (settings button) at the top right of Postman.

 ![Manage Environments](https://user-images.githubusercontent.com/64157226/98452361-c336bf00-2174-11eb-81d0-93a64069e2a0.png)